manish-shrivastava/cabin.css/README.md

 ##What does the core file cover?

 The core <code>cabin.css</code> file is supposed to be as simple (yet supportive) as possible—perfect for smaller websites and applications.
-With this in mind, the core file <em>does not</em> include predefined styles for elements associated with forms,tables or grids as these are not always necessary.
-Adding support for these elements is incredibly easy thanks to Cabin's modular nature.
+With this in mind, the core file <strong>does not</strong> include predefined styles for elements associated with <strong>forms or tables</strong> but if you require predefined styles for these, Cabin has you covered with it's extension files (see section called <strong>Cabin's extensions</strong> below).

-It also includes 3 basic menu presets:
+It also includes 3 basic menu styles:
 <ul>
 <li>Horizontal menu by adding <code>class="horizontal"</code> to your menu &lt;ul&gt;</li>
 <li>Horizontal center aligned menu by adding <code>class="centered"</code> to your menu &lt;ul&gt;</li>